-Each pilates class is 1 hour and includes a short relaxation at the end so you leave the class feeling energised but not wired!
+Each pilates class is 1 hour and includes 45 minutes of pilates exercises, plus 10-15 minutes of stretching and meditation to finish the class so you leave the class feeling energised but not wired!

 WHAT DO I NEED TO BRING?

-All you need to bring along is a yoga/pilates mat, a drink bottle and a towel if you like to work up a sweat!
-Whilst there are some mats available at the studio, please bring along your own if possible to avoid missing out.
+All you need to bring along is a drink bottle and a towel if you like to work up a sweat!
+Pilates mats are provided at the studio, however if you would like to bring your own mat please feel free to.
 Wear light, comfortable clothes you can move in.
 You don't need shoes or socks in class.